kimain050401/DTS/README.md

 ## License

-Green Grass is available under the `GNU General Public License v3.0`.
+DTS is available under the `GNU General Public License v3.0`.

 See the LICENSE file for more info.